Jang-woo-AnnaSoft/execution-state-preflight/README.md

 This is a lookup order, not a ranking by trustworthiness.
 If an earlier tier has the answer, the value is already decided; if it doesn't, you go down one.
 All five get checked.
 All five empty means `unknown`.

 Given an incomplete instruction, `unknown` is not an error.
 It's the correct output.

+### Whether the user's conditions hold

+The user checklist is verified in the same run, right before execution, and anything the hook didn't actively confirm comes back `unverified`.
+The default hook confirms nothing — it doesn't trust the incoming status either, so an item arriving pre-marked `verified` still fails.

+The gate clears only when both counts are zero.

 ```json
 {